tekknolagi/tekknolagi.github.com/_posts/2024-01-13-typed-c-extensions.md

 here](https://github.com/lief-project/LIEF/blob/58f499a22221cee7ab6682986b1504b90acd8556/api/python/src/ELF/init.cpp#L100)).
 A JIT like PyPy could make the dynamic dispatch go away.

-Another idea, from Carl Friedrich, a little more difficult: what if the Cython compiler could generate Python code or bytecode?
+Another idea, from CF, a little more difficult: what if the Cython compiler could generate Python code or bytecode?
 Or, what if PyPy could ingest Cython code?